MartinHodges/java-meet-up-27-nov-24/README.md

 kubectl delete -f kind/k8s/k8s-debug-deployment.yml kubectl delete -f kind/k8s/local-cluster-deployment.yml
 ```
+The script automatically does this for you.

 ## Technical details

 You do not need to know this to use the cluster but for those who
-are interested, here is a quick explanation.
+are interested, here is a quick explanation of what is created.

-Grafana (and prometheus) are installed on each Kubernetes node
+Grafana, Loki and Prometheus are installed on each Kubernetes node
 and collect and process the logs from all pods on that node.
 This
 includes the Kubernetes system pods itself.
 You can find an admin
 access password in `grafana_creds.tmp` to allow you to log in.

 Vault is installed and unsealed.
 You can find a superuser access
 token in `vault_creds.tmp` to allow you to log in.
+You will also
+find the single Shamir key to unseal the vault should you need to.

 Postgres 15 is installed using the `cnpg/cloudnative-pg` Kubernetes
 postgres operator.
 It is exposed to the host so that you can use